 This post is part of a special series on “How a PT Trains for a Marathon.”
 Molly Gries PT, DPT, is a physical therapist and marathoner who will run the 2017 Boston Marathon in April.
 Molly outlines the benefits of dynamic and static stretches as part of a strategic marathon training plan.

-Stretching can add additional time to your workout but can prevent overuse injuries and maximize your run.
-The key to effective stretching?
-Integrate dynamic and static stretches.
+Stretching can add additional time to your workout but can prevent overuse injuries.
+The key to effective stretching is integrating both dynamic and static stretches.

 What are three dynamic stretches to try before running?

 - Marching or high knees.
 Run with your knees lifted upward.

 - Rotating hips inward.Rotate your hips as you run forward.
 You don’t have to run fast to get benefit in this stretch.

 - Butt kicks.
 Run forward with your legs and feet kicking up toward your backside.
 You don’t have to get your leg all the way back to get a good stretch.

 Dynamic stretches bring oxygen to your muscles, increasing blood flow and reducing stiffness.